NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Life Scope A monitor had no reason to keep the MULTI-parameter Unit

-Configured Life Scope A (BSM-5100) series monitors was a shocking and painful sight to behold; it was a monster monitor with plenty of panel space, yet filled with so many yellow shared-use MULTI sockets.
+Configured Life Scope A (BSM-5100) series monitors was a shocking and painful sight to behold; it was a monster monitor with plenty of panel space, yet filled with so many yellow shared-use MULTI-parameter sockets.
 It also caught our attention the manufacturer had knowingly added two extra dedicated Temperature sockets to mitigate the socket shortages, fully acknowledging their awareness of the basic facts.

 NIHON KOHDEN has given up making modular monitors